Why use a heat pump on an electric car?

 However, like any piece of equipment, a heat pump has certain performance limits.

-You can contact our Beev experts directly.
+You can do this directly by contact our Beev experts.

 Heat pumps for electric cars: useful even in the hottest weather?